 A School Panel will consider each application on its own merits.
 In extenuating circumstances the school reserves the right to make awards to individual students who do not necessarily meet all of the listed criteria.
 Bursaries will be granted based on the information provided.
 Funds will only be granted where a genuine need for assistance has been demonstrated.
 Not all applications will be successful.
 Students who apply after the budget has been allocated may not be granted an award.

 All bursary payments will be linked to attendance.

 The Appeals Procedure

-An appeals procedure is in place to ensure that all learners who are unhappy about the decision made regarding their help from the 16 – 19 Bursary Funds are treated equally and are given the right to appeal, by writing to the Executive Headteacher, Mrs Stela Plamenova.
+An appeals procedure is in place to ensure that all learners who are unhappy about the decision made regarding their help from the 16 – 19 Bursary Funds are treated equally and are given the right to appeal, by writing to the Headteacher, Mrs Stela Plamenova.